ronkow/python-for-data-practitioners/README.md

 For most of our lessons, we will be writing programs using the `base` virtual environment.
 We will learn to create a new virtual environment when we learn to use packages like [pandas](https://pypi.org/project/pandas/) not found in the `base` virtual environment.

 Within the `base` virtual environment, the installed version of Python (3.13.5) and the complete list of installed packages is shown below.
-Installed packages include conda, pip, other packages that Python, conda and pip depend on and also a small number of other useful packages (according to the [Anaconda guide](https://www.anaconda.com/docs/getting-started/miniconda/main))
+Other than conda and pip, installed packages include packages that Python, conda and pip depend on and also a small number of other useful packages (according to the [Anaconda guide](https://www.anaconda.com/docs/getting-started/miniconda/main))

 ```
 Name                        Version          Build               Channel